-- 5.77 The Planning (Listed Buildings and Conservation Areas) Act 1990 provides powers for the designation, protection and enhancement of conservation areas and the preservation of listed buildings.
+- 5.75 Subject to suitable wording in the S106 agreement for the size and delivery, it is considered that the shop, whilst not ideally located for easy access, is a positive benefit to the village for day-to-day shopping needs. - 5.76 In terms of the location of the development and access to local facilities and sustainable means of transport to the wider area, the proposal is considered to be acceptable.
+The provision of the shop, if in fact delivered, is a factor in this conclusion as it provides for the day-to-day needs of the existing and proposed residents. - 5.77 Heritage Matters - 5.78 The Planning (Listed Buildings and Conservation Areas) Act 1990 provides powers for the designation, protection and enhancement of conservation areas and the preservation of listed buildings.
 The Act requires that special regard should be given to the desirability of preserving a listed building or its setting (s.
-66) as well as giving special attention to preserving or enhancing the character or appearance of the conservation area (s.72). - 5.78 Paragraph 195 of the NPPF requires local planning authorities to identify and assess the particular significance of any heritage asset that may be affected by the proposal (including any development affecting the setting of a heritage asset).
+66) as well as giving special attention to preserving or enhancing the character or appearance of the conservation area (s.72). - 5.79 Paragraph 195 of the NPPF requires local planning authorities to identify and assess the particular significance of any heritage asset that may be affected by the proposal (including any development affecting the setting of a heritage asset).
 Paragraphs 201 and 202 require local authorities to assess whether there is substantial harm, less than substantial harm or no harm to the heritage asset.
 Core Policy CS9 requires, amongst other things, that new development must be conserve, respect and enhance historic assets.
-Policy PSP17 of the PSP expands this to include understanding of the heritage asset and the impact of the development together with assessment of the development which affects the conservation or enhancement of a heritage asset. - 5.79 The identified Heritage Assets are :- - The Wickwar Conservation Area. - Grade II Frith Farm. - Grade II South Farm. - 5.80 The Conservation Officer has now agreed with the applicant that the proposals would not cause harm to the character of the Wickwar Conservation Area due to the distances involved between the application site and the historic core of the village. - 5.81 With regard to the impact on Frith Farm, there is disagreement between the Council's Conservation Officer and the applicant's consultant.
+Policy PSP17 of the PSP expands this to include understanding of the heritage asset and the impact of the development together with assessment of the development which affects the conservation or enhancement of a heritage asset. - 5.80 The identified Heritage Assets are :- - The Wickwar Conservation Area. - Grade II\ Frith Farm. - Grade ii South Farm. - 5.81 The Conservation Officer has now agreed with the applicant that the proposals would not cause harm to the character of the Wickwar Conservation Area due to the distances involved between the application site and the historic core of the village. - 5.82 With regard to the impact on Frith Farm, there is disagreement between the Council's Conservation Officer and the applicant's consultant.
 For Frith Farm the Heritage Consultant writes that whilst there may be views from Frith Farm on its eastern elevations, those views are incidental and not designed.
 The Heritage Assessment also notes that there is intervening landscaping which would further screen views and the western edge of the development lends itself to further screen planting.
 The Council's Conservation Officer, however, cannot agree that despite the distance and intervening vegetation that the scheme would be "barely noticeable" as cited.
 He therefore disagrees with the Heritage consultant that the development proposals would not cause harm to the significance of Frith Farmhouse.